-The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of functional expenses.
-Certain categories of expenses are attributable to one or more programs or supporting functions.
+The costs of providing the Organization's programs and other activities have been summarized on a functional basis in the statement of functional expenses.
+Certain categories of expenses are attributable to program expense or one or more supporting functions.
 Those expenses include but are not limited to salaries, payroll taxes, benefits, professional fees, and telephone.
 These expenses are allocated to program, general and administrative, and fundraising functions based on their utility of time and cost to each class.
 Other allocated costs include rent which is allocated based on square footage.